mailjet/mailjet-apiv3-php/README.md

 $mj = new \Mailjet\Client(getenv('MJ_APIKEY_PUBLIC'), getenv('MJ_APIKEY_PRIVATE'),true,['call' => 'false']);
 ```

+## List of resources

+You can find the list of all available resources for this library, as well as their configuration, in [/lib/mailjet/resources](https://github.com/mailjet/mailjet-gem/tree/master/lib/mailjet/resources).

 ## Request Examples

 ### POST Request

 Use the `post` method of the Mailjet CLient (i.e. `$mj->post($resource, $params)`)

-`$param` will be a PHP associative array with the following keys :
+`$params` will be a PHP associative array with the following keys :

  - `body`: associative PHP array defining the object to create.
 The properties correspond to the property of the JSON Payload)
- - `id` : ID you want to apply a POST reqeust to (used in case of action on a resource)
+ - `id` : ID you want to apply a POST request to (used in case of action on a resource)

 #### Simple POST request